A team-by-team look at how a continued labor impasse and extended NFL freeze on transactions would affect the division:

 Bradford and teammates have said they'll gather for informal workouts.
 That cannot hurt, but teams with new coordinators need organized time together.

 Ideally, the Rams would have addressed a few positions in free agency to narrow their needs heading into the draft.
-Signing a veteran receiver or acquiring a veteran outside linebacker would have given the Rams additional flexibility in the draft.
+Signing a veteran receiver or acquiring a veteran outside linebacker would give the Rams additional flexibility in the draft.

 Every team in the league will experience those kinds of inconveniences during an extended shutdown.
 The situation with McDaniels stands out as the clearest threat to the Rams.